-Here are some of the ways in which cloud security is threatened by malicious actors on the internet:
+Here are some of the ways in which cloud computing services security is threatened by malicious actors on the internet:

 Advanced Persistent Threats (APT)